Our promise to support you

 If you need immediate emergency assistance or to report a crime, call 911.
 To reach the University of Wisconsin Police, call (608) 264-2677.

-- For 24/7 confidential consultation with a health care provider or counselor, students may call University Health Services at 608 265-5600 (option 9).
+For a 24/7 confidential consultation with a health care provider or counselor, students may call University Health Services at 608 265-5600 (option 9).

-- To contact UW-Madison’s reporting and complaint advisors or a Title Ⅸ coordinator, email Lauren Hasselbacher at email@example.com for a response during business hours.
+To contact UW-Madison’s reporting and complaint advisors or a Title IX coordinator, email Lauren Hasselbacher for a response during business hours.

-Faculty, staff, teaching assistants, and others who work directly with students* at UW-Madison are required by law to report first-hand knowledge or disclosures of sexual assault.
-When a victim of sexual assault discloses his or her experience to you, please complete the reporting form.
+All employees at UW-Madison are required by law to report first-hand knowledge or disclosures of sexual assault.
+When a victim of sexual assault discloses their experience to you, please complete the reporting form.